The Shaped Transformer: Attention Models in the Infinite Depth-and-Width Limit: Introduction

 Notably, our modification successfully prevents a poorly conditioned covariance matrix, whereas the vanilla Softmax-based attention model without LayerNorm \cite{ba2016layer} fails in this regard, and the corresponding Pre-LN architecture provides only marginal improvements (see \cref{fig:rho_path_density}).
 Given that our modification is inspired by previous work on shaping activation functions, we coin the terms \emph{shaped attention} for the proposed attention mechanism and \emph{shaped Transformer} for the overall architecture that includes the MLP block and residual connections.
 Through simulations (e.g., \cref{fig:rho_path_density}), we show that the limiting neural covariance SDE approximates the distribution of finite-size Transformers with shaped attention mechanism surprisingly well.
 We also provide preliminary training experiments for our proposed shaped attention architecture on standard language modeling tasks, demonstrating the feasibility of the new architecture in practice (see \cref{sec:discussion} and \cref{sec:experiments}).

 In summary, our contributions are as follows: \begin{enumerate}[leftmargin=2em,itemsep=0em] \item We study the effect of skip connections in the {proportional limit}, showing that under a precise relation between the scaling parameters of the shortcut and residual branches, the feature covariance converges to the solution of a weighted version of the neural covariance SDE for MLPs (\cref{thm:sde-resnet}).
 The dependence on the depth-to-width ratio implies the existence of a stable non-commutative limit for residual networks, complementing the commutative limit studied in \citet{hayou2023width}. \item We propose \emph{shaped attention}, where we modify the Softmax-based attention mechanism to be a perturbation of the identity.
-We demonstrate that shaped attention successfully prevents the degeneracy of correlation in contrast to existing Transformer architectures (\cref{fig:rho_path_density}). \item For the proposed shaped attention architecture, we derive the neural covariance SDE characterizing the initial distribution in the {proportional limit} (\cref{thm:sde-attention}).
+We demonstrate that shaped attention successfully prevents the degeneracy of correlation in contrast to existing Transformer architectures (\cref{fig:rho_path_density}).
+The enhanced stability in the forward pass is reflected in the gradients, which are also stable with depth, as we empirically show in \cref{fig:gradients}. \item For the proposed shaped attention architecture, we derive the neural covariance SDE characterizing the initial distribution in the {proportional limit} (\cref{thm:sde-attention}).
 Consequently, we provide the first characterization of Transformer-type architectures, i.e. the shaped Transformer, in the large depth-and-width regime (\cref{cor:full_transformer}). \item We provide simulations to validate the theory and to interpret the effects of network hyperparamaters on the covariance matrix of the shaped Transformer.
 Specifically, we study finite time stability of the SDE and provide explicit guidance on hyperparameters to prevent numerical instability. \end{enumerate} The paper is organized as follows: In \cref{sec:background}, we provide the basic setup and some background on existing results.
 In \cref{sec:resnets}, we generalize the SDE results of \citet{li2022neural} to include skip connections.
 This serves as a model to understand the effect of skip connections in isolation from the attention model.
 In \cref{sec:sde-attention}, we present our main result, first pinpointing the origins of instability in the Softmax, then showing how the modifications underlying \emph{shaped attention} allow us to derive a non-trivial SDE limit.
 Finally, in \cref{sec:discussion}, we discuss the implications of our results and some future directions.
 Proofs of all theorems and additional experiments are deferred to the Appendix.